wellthie/slate/source/includes/_companies.md

 Company is the small group for which the Inquiry / Quote is being created for.

 <aside class="notice">A Small Group Business / Company can have up to 50 employees.
-In California, Colorado, New York and Vermont the total Full Time Employees count can go upto 100.</aside>
+In California, Colorado, New York and Vermont the total Full Time Employees count can go up to 100.</aside>

-<aside class="notice">For employee count 1, Wellthie has another Individual Platform</aside>
+<aside class="notice">For companies with only one employee, Wellthie has another Individual Platform</aside>

 ## Get Company Details